Core Values

 – Dr. Joy Harden Bradford

-In my practice, I strive to create a safe, supportive, and liberating space where you can explore, heal, and grow.
+In my practice, I am dedicated to creating a safe, supportive, and liberating space where you can explore, heal, and grow.

-The values that guide my work are rooted in respect, authenticity, and collaboration.
-I believe that therapy is most effective when built on a foundation of mutual trust and shared humanity.
-I am committed to offering a therapeutic experience that reflects the following core values, which shape the way I support and engage with you throughout our journey together.
+I believe that therapy is most effective when built on a foundation of mutual trust, respect, and collaboration.
+I am committed to offering a sacred space that reflects the following values, which shape the way I engage with you throughout our time together.

 Courage